alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 If your items are categorised as ‘Schedule 3 UK controlled dual-use, software and technology’, you may not need a licence if the goods are going to another EU country.

 The European Commission publishes information on which EU countries require licences for dual use items in its [‘national measures’ information note](http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm).

+You don't need a licence to export dual use items to the Channel Islands.

 Even if your items don’t need a licence, the customs and transport documents must state that the items can only be moved outside the EU with an export licence.